Rizwanul-Islam/LeaveMaangementService/README.md

 # Leave Management Service

-This repository contains the Leave Management System built with .NET Core.
+This repository contains the Leave Management service System built with .NET Core.
 It uses Web API, Entity Framework, and follows a layered architecture.

 ## Technologies Used
 - .NET Core